 Japan.
 Japan successfully conducted the first launch of its H-2 launch vehicle in 1994, the first all-Japanese rocket capable of putting satellites in geostationary orbit.
 Previous rockets used for this purpose were based on U.S. technology and a 1969 U.S.-Japan agreement prohibited Japan from launching for third parties without U.S. consent.
 With the H-2, Japan was freed from that constraint.
-In 1990, a joint venture, Rocket Systems Corp.
-(RSC), was created to develop and market the H-2; the Japanese government provides the development funding and purchases launches for its own needs.
-H-2 was not cost effective, and encountered technical problems that led the Japanese government to abandon the program in 1999.
+H-2 was not cost effective, and encountered technical problems that led the Japanese government to abandon it in 1999.
 A new version, H2A, successfully completed its first launch in August 2001.
-RSC signed contracts with two U.S. satellite manufacturers, Loral and Hughes (the manufacturing division of which was later bought by Boeing), for 10 launches each between 2000 and 2005.
-Hughes canceled its contract in May 2000, however, and Loral lowered its agreement to eight.
 In 2002, the Japanese government announced that it will privatize production of the H2A by 2005.
-Mitsubishi Heavy Industries, one of the companies participating in RSC, is taking over development and marketing from RSC.
-Development of an enhanced version of H2A is being considered.
-H-2 launches are conducted from Tanegashima, on an island south of Toyko.
+Mitsubishi Heavy Industries has taken over development and marketing of the H2A, and development of an enhanced version is being considered.
+H-2 launches are conducted from Tanegashima, on an island south of Tokyo.
 In June 1997, the Japanese government reached agreement with the fishing industry to allow more launches from Tanegashima.
 Fishermen must evacuate the area near the launch site during launches.
 The agreement extends from 90 to 190 the number of days per year that launches may be conducted, and permits up to eight launches a year instead of two.